csound-flossmanual/csound-floss/book/04-g-physical-modelling.md

 The PhiSEM set of models in Csound, again based on the work of Perry Cook, imitate instruments that rely on collisions between smaller sound producing object to produce their sounds.
-These models include a&nbsp;
-[tambourine](https://csound.com/docs/manual/tambourine.html), a set
-of [bamboo](https://csound.com/docs/manual/bamboo.html) windchimes
+These models include a [tambourine](https://csound.com/docs/manual/tambourine.html), a set of [bamboo](https://csound.com/docs/manual/bamboo.html) windchimes and [sleighbells.](https://csound.com/docs/manual/sleighbells.html).
-and [sleighbells.](https://csound.com/docs/manual/sleighbells.html).